-For decades, the internet was a free-market success story that improved the lives of Americans, contributed to unprecedented economic growth, and gave way to one technological breakthrough after another.
+For decades, the internet has been a free-market success story that improves the lives of Americans, contributes to unprecedented economic growth, and facilitates one technological breakthrough after another.

-It’s time to return the internet to what it was for so long-- an engine of economic growth, not one of government control.
+Thankfully, last month FCC Chairman Ajit Pai reversed this rule and will no longer claim broad power to regulate internet services.
 Chairman Pai is right to repeal the Obama-era public utility regulations on the internet.
-Otherwise, new innovations in technology will come to a halt, and the effects on consumers and the economy will be disastrous in the years to come.
+Otherwise, new innovations in technology will come to a halt, and the adverse effects will be felt by consumers and the economy in the years to come.